paco-arana/react-todo-v2/README.md

 ## How to run

-The client can have issues running with Zscaler active, you can temporarily disable it to run.
-To keep the file size small the node_module folder has been removed, in order to reinstall it:
+To keep the file size small the node_module folder has been removed.
+In order to reinstall it, open a terminal and run the following command in this folder, where the README.md is located:

 ```
 npm install